 If you were also a fan of Saturn’s rings like me, then I’m no more in your club.
 There is Super Saturn, having the biggest ring system so far.

-The above picture is an Artist’s concept of the ring system around the young giant planet or brown dwarf J1407b.
+The above picture is an Artist’s concept of the ring system around a young giant planet or brown dwarf J1407b.

 An international team of astronomers has discovered that a ring system around a distant planet – called J1407b – is enormous proportions, much larger and heavier than Saturn’s ring system.
 Scientists are calling it a “Super Saturn”, having the biggest ring system so far.